jaycode/valuation_course/README.md

-# valuation_course
+# Valuation Course
-Various code snippets for the Valuation Course by Prof. Aswath Damodaran.
+My documentation and code snippets for the Valuation Course by Prof. Aswath Damodaran.

-## Cheatsheet
+## Cheatsheet for Intrinsic Valuation
 These functions and formulas were taken directly from this Excel spreadsheet: [Valuation of GameStop (January 28, 2021)](http://www.stern.nyu.edu/~adamodar/pc/blog/GameStop2021.xlsx)

 ### How to read this Cheatsheet
 Each component in this cheatsheet is nested at increasing levels.
 I have also indented with the dash (`-`) character to make the nesting a bit easier to visually distinguish.

-You may click on the heading of each component to toggle the detailed view of that component and its child components.
+*You may click on the heading of each component to toggle the detailed view of that component and its child components.*

 Reading linearly is not advisable, you will quickly get lost once the levels reaches 10+ deep.
-Make use of the "Used In", "Components", and "Details" links to navigate through the formulas.
+Make use of the **Used In**, **Components**, **Details**, and **Related** links to navigate through the formulas.

 ---